Yung-Beef/subsocial-docs/docs/faq/Token Claim.md

 ---
-id: overview
+id: TokenClaim
-title: Overview
+title: Token Claim
-slag: /overview/
+slag: /tokenclaim/
 ---

 ## What accounts are eligible for the token claim?